doctorfree/Asciiville/README.md

 * The lightweight character based file manager, `ranger`
 * The lightweight character based disk usage analyzer, `gdu`
 * The lightweight character based journal app, `jrnl`
+* The lightweight character based terminal UI for Reddit, `tuir`
 * One or more terminal emulators running a command
 * A tmux session
 * A command line web search